Artian-Techs/adonis-breadcrumbs/docs/guide/static_titles.md

 ## Get breadcrumbs

-To generate breadcrumbs for the current route, you must access the `breadcrumbs` property within the HTTP context and call the `get` method.
+To generate breadcrumbs for the current route, you must access the `breadcrumbs` property within the HTTP context and call the `get` method (only if you don't want to share breadcrumbs globally from the middleware or Inertia config).

 ```typescript{5}
 import { HttpContext } from '@adonisjs/core/http'